 What Is Drought?

-Drought is a normal and recurring feature of climate.
+Drought is a normal and recurring climate feature.
 Although it occurs in virtually all of the world’s climatic zones, its characteristics vary significantly from one region to another.
-In some of the world’s most arid regions, a drought occurs when annual precipitation drops below 7 inches per year, while in the world’s most moisture-rich regions, a few weeks without rain might constitute a drought!
-Consequently, there is no universal definition of drought.
-In the most general sense, drought is a result of a deficiency of precipitation over an extended period of time, resulting in a water shortage, which impacts normal water usage.
+Consequently, there is no universal drought definition.
+In general, drought is a result of a deficiency of precipitation over an extended period of time, resulting in a water shortage, which impacts normal water usage.
 The severity of a drought depends upon the degree of moisture deficiency, its duration, and the size of the affected area.
 Because it is so hard to develop a quantitative definition for drought, it is difficult to determine precisely when a drought starts and ends.

 In the United States, droughts are among the most financially burdensome of all weather-related disasters.
 In fact, in the 20 years preceding hurricane Katrina, the single largest U.S. weather-related disaster was the drought of 1988, which resulted in over $40 billion in damages throughout the central and northeastern portions of the country.
 Unlike impacts from flood, hurricane, tornado or other weather-related disasters, drought impacts are not always immediate.
 Failed crops can impact food prices well into the future.
 Devastated domestic livestock and wildlife herds can also take many years to recover.